benneic/appengine-gcs-image-manipulator/README.md

 ## Table Of Contents
 1. Workflow for images
 2. Intro to Dynamic URL parameters
-3. Full list of Dynamic URL Parameters
+3. Full list of Dynamic URL Parameters provided by Images API
-4. Workflow for files
 4. API specification
 5. To Do